RusticVoid/CaveGame/README.md

 1. Unzip the file to where ever you want the game to be
 2. Insize the unzipped file there should be a "runGame.bat"
 3. Double click "runGame.bat" to start the game
+4. IF YOU GAME DOES NOT SHOW A CONSOLE THEN RUN "runGameW11.bat"
 ### Linux
 1. Unzip the file to where ever you want the game to be
 2. Insize the unzipped file there should be a "runGame.sh"